Cofresi/dash-payment-channel/README.md

 This is a demo webpage to illustrate the workings of bitcore-channel-dash https://github.com/Cofresi/bitcore-channel-dash

-sould run as is in any web directory:
+should run as is in any web directory:

 git clone https://github.com/Cofresi/dash-payment-channel